bquast/Cryptocurrency-Inflation/README.md

 The solution for both these lies in the multiplicity of cryptocurrencies.
-As mentioned above, every aspect of Bitcoin is open and publicly accessible, it is therefore relatively easy to start a alternative Bitcoin, and this has been done.
+As mentioned above, every aspect of Bitcoin is open and publicly accessible, it is therefore relatively easy to start an alternative Bitcoin, and this has been done.
 There are in fact many currencies based on the Bitcoin protocol, collectively referred to as cryptocurrencies.
-It is relatively easy and cheap construct a number cryptocurrency, whereby the number of available coins can be set by the creator.
+It is relatively easy and cheap to construct a number cryptocurrency, whereby the number of available coins can be set by the creator.
-The most popular alternative to Bitcoin is called Litecoin, its main difference it that is processes transactions faster, and the total number of coins is four times as high.
+The most popular alternative to Bitcoin is called Litecoin, its main difference is that it processes transactions faster, and the total number of coins is four times as high.
 Aside Litecoin, there are many other alternative cryptocurrencies, most of which never gain momentum and the value of which remains only trivially above zero.
 However, a significant number does succeed.
 The momentum mechanism could perhaps best be compared with a positive variation on currency attacks (see Obstfeld 1995, 1996).

-The key point to observe here, is that cryptocurrencies do have value, but ONLY as a transaction mechanism.
+The key point to observe here, is that cryptocurrencies do have value, but only as a transaction mechanism.
 Hereby the biggest bottleneck is probably the number of cryptocurrencies that merchants are willing the accept simultaneously.
 However, due to their similarity, it is very straightforward for e.g. merchants to accept multiple currencies.
 When we combine the value with the relatively costless creation of cryptocurrencies,